Montana University System Staff Association

 CEPAC/Staff Senates/Labor Management Committee from the Montana University System had 40 minutes' agenda time at the Board of Regents' meeting, November 18, 2004 on the UM campus in Missoula.
 Representatives from each committee/senate had previously agreed on presenting classified salary/cost of living/retention issues, from a collaborative and united standpoint.
 Verna Hand, Liane Forrester (UM Western), Bob O'Driscoll, Genevieve Burmeister, Sara France (CEPAC, MSU-Bozeman), Kathy Frantzreb (Staff Senate, UM-Missoula), Christine Muller (MSU-Northern) met at 10:00 am, and presented to the Board, at 12:40 pm.
 Sara France, co-chair of the MUS Labor Management Committee, presented on MUS-LMC's behalf.

 The 10:00 am meeting consisted of meaningful discussion around issues in common to the classified staff on all campuses.
 Participants worked together on materials for presentation to the Regents, and continued to build a collaborative relationship.
 A cohesive presentation resulted, from both a systemwide and per campus perspective.
 In addition, the content of the Compensation Committee's 11/17/04 meeting was reviewed.
-Three items discussed were reported to Senates/CEPAC as: (a) the possibility of the introduction of a bonus scheme (one time and/or base building) rewarding exemplory service by contract professionals (as suggested by the University of Montana).
+Three items discussed were reported to Senates/CEPAC as: (a) the possibility of the introduction of a bonus scheme (one time and/or base building) rewarding exemplary service by contract professionals (as suggested by the University of Montana).
 Preliminary suggestions for a basis for such a scheme were reported as including bonuses as a percentage of base salary; (b) a Wellness proposal to consider including some increased services.
 For example, current coverage includes a blood draw but perhaps this should be extended to include some intervention based on the results of the blood draw; (3) consideration of multi-year contracts for adjunct faculty to provide ongoing, high quality non-tenure track teaching staff (currently, contracts of this kind are for one year only).

 The Regents met with the classified staff representatives at 12.40 pm.
-Unfortunately, Student Regent Kala French could not be present but had previously explained to CEPAC that she was required to participate in a similtaneous meeting.
+Unfortunately, Student Regent Kala French could not be present but had previously explained to CEPAC that she was required to participate in a simultaneous meeting.
 Kathy Frantzreb, as "site" host, made an introductory speech welcoming the Regents to Missoula, and mentioning how much classified staff value this agenda time.

 The MUS Labor Management Committee report was given first: